 Who can purchase flood insurance?
 All homeowners, business owners, and renters in communities that participate in the NFIP (over 96% of Minnesotans) may purchase NFIP flood insurance on any building and its contents, even if outside of the mapped flood zone.
-Discounted Preferred Risk Policies are usually available outside of the mapped high risk flood zone.
 Owners are encouraged to buy flood insurance even if not required by mortgage lenders because buildings in mapped flood zones are five times more likely to be damaged by flooding than by major fires.